2021 Edmonton municipal election: Council

 The following is a list of candidates that announced their candidacy for the 2021 election.
 Edmonton's ward map was redrawn for the 2021 election, with each ward being given an Indigenous name.

 Each ward elected one councillor through First-past-the-post voting.

-The total number of candidates for council seats was larger than in any previous election in Edmonton history, even beating the record set in the 1964 Edmonton municipal election.
+The total number of candidates for council seats was larger than in any previous election in Edmonton history, beating the record set in the 1964 Edmonton municipal election.